rural literacy leaders header

 Rural Literacy Leaders Fellowship

-Join a fully funded network for rural K-2 elementary principals committed to building coherent literacy systems through strong MTSS practices, aligned assessments, and instructional leadership that helps every student thrive as a reader.
-Deadline extended to June 30!
+The Rural Literacy Leaders Fellowship is a collaborative network for rural K-2 elementary principals committed to building coherent literacy systems through strong MTSS practices, aligned assessments, and instructional leadership that helps every student thrive as a reader.

-You are already working tirelessly to lead important literacy work in your school.
-The challenge is sustaining momentum without overextending your team—or yourself.
+Rural leaders often work tirelessly to lead important literacy initiatives in their schools, with few opportunities for distributing leadership.
+The challenge is sustaining strong practices and momentum without overextending their team—or themselves.

 The Rural Literacy Leaders Fellowship is designed to help K-2 elementary principals move beyond disconnected literacy initiatives toward aligned systems that drive instructional decisions, support teachers, and accelerate student outcomes.